 BUA300.1 Doing Business in Europe (Fall, Spring)

-Course restriction: Counts only as a Business Elective for Syracuse Management majors; does not count toward major or minor.
+Course restriction: For Syracuse Management single majors, this course may count as a Business Elective only, not toward your major or minor.

 Department: Business Administration